bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes.rst

       |image5|

       The entered type is used as a search filter.
-The following examples using a data or java class with the name ``ch.ivyteam.demo.Person``:
+The following examples using a data or Java class with the name ``ch.ivyteam.demo.Person``:

       -  ``person:Person`` results in ``person``,